 At an angular unconformity, strata below the unconformity have a different attitude than strata above the unconformity.
 Beds below the unconformity are truncated at the unconformity, while beds above the unconformity roughly parallel the unconformity surface.
 Therefore, if the unconformity is tilted, the overlying strata are tilted by the same amount.
 Because of the angular discordance at angular unconformities, they are quite easy to recognize in the field.
 Their occurrence means that the sub-unconformity strata were deformed (tilted or folded) and then were truncated by erosion before deposition of the rocks above the unconformity.
 Therefore, angular unconformities are indicative of a period of active tectonism.
 If the beds below the unconformity are folded, then the angle of discordance between the super- and sub-unconformity strata will change with location, and there may be outcrops at which the two sequences are coincidentally parallel.
 (See Figure 1 (b).)

 Nonconformity is used for unconformities at which strata were deposited on a basement of older crystalline rocks.
 The crystalline rocks may be either plutonic or metamorphic.
-For example, the unconformity between Cambrian strata and the Precambrian basement in the Grand Canyon is a nonconformity.
+For example, the unconformity between the Cambrian strata and the Precambrian basement in the Grand Canyon is a nonconformity.
 (See Figure 2 (c).)

 A buttress unconformity (also called onlap unconformity) occurs where beds of the younger sequence were deposited in a region of significant pre-depositional topography.
 Imagine a shallow sea in which there are islands composed of older bedrock.
 When sedimentation occurs in this sea, the new horizontal layers of strata terminate at the margins of the island.
 Eventually, as the sea rises, the islands are buried by sediment.
 But along the margins of the island, the sedimentary layers appear to be truncated by the unconformity.
 Rocks below the unconformity may or may not parallel the unconformity, depending on the pre-unconformity structure.
 Note that a buttress unconformity differs from an angular unconformity in that the younger layers are truncated at the unconformity surface.
 (See Figure 2 (d).)